davebenson/doom4-walkthrough/README.md

 Wait on it, until you get to a dramatic platform area.

 Disable the Neural Networks on the left and right.
+You will get 5 bonus Weapon Upgrade points after this is done.

 Then go to the center console.
 Pick up CODEX ENTRY "Environments / VEGA Central Processing".
 Then interact with the screen to get a cut scene that ends the level.